benwhicks/effort_reporting/README.md

 At the moment of writing this this is done through *Contacts -> Print -> Generate List* in Edumate.

-## 3. Extract academic data.
+### 3. Extract academic data.

-The sql query *edumate_academic_oxley.sql* should extract all the academic data (i.e. assessment task marks) for the current academic year.
+The sql query *edumate_academic_ox.sql* should extract all the academic data (i.e. assessment task marks) for the current academic year.
 This is found in *Reports - Academic Reports* on Edumate and is called *Academic Data Export for Effort Reporting*.
 In future, this will be used to upload the academic data to the Effort Tracking system, however this is yet to be implemented.

 ### 4. Merge Edumate csv files